meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-06.md

 ## Tips
-- Confirm all settings in the .http file - some values will vary from the standard configuration to your environment.
+- Confirm all settings in the .http file - some values will vary from the standard configuration to your environment
-- Pay attention to the vriables in the APIs request strings - served via environment variables and request body.
+- Pay attention to the vriables in the APIs request strings - served via environment variables and request body